ev-map/EVMap/README.md

 - Android Auto & Android Automotive OS integration
 - No ads, fully open source
 - Compatible with Android 5.0 and above
-- Can use Google Maps or Mapbox (OpenStreetMap) as map backends - the version available on F-Droid only uses Mapbox.
+- Can use Google Maps or OpenStreetMap as map backends - the version available on F-Droid only uses OSM.

 Screenshots
 -----------